corrad1nho/qomui/README.md

 ### Dependencies/Requirements
--Qomui should work on any GNU/Linux distribution.
+- Qomui should work on any GNU/Linux distribution.
--python(>=3.5)
+- python(>=3.5)
--setuptools and (optionally) pip
+- setuptools and (optionally) pip
--python-pyqt5, python-dbus, and python dbus.mainloop.pyqt5
+- python-pyqt5, python-dbus, and python dbus.mainloop.pyqt5
--openvpn, dnsutils, and stunnel
+- openvpn, dnsutils, and stunnel
--geoip and geoip-database (optional: to identify server locations)
+- geoip and geoip-database (optional: to identify server locations)

 Additionally, the following python modules are required:
--psutil
+- psutil
--requests
+- requests
--pycountry
+- pycountry
--beautifulsoup4
+- beautifulsoup4
--lxml
+- lxml
--pexpect
+- pexpect

 In case the latter are not present on your system these will be automatically installed when running setup.py.
 I would recommend installing the following python packages with your distribution's package manager, though.